opendocsg/slw-judgments-backfill/2018_SGHCR_7/report.md

 24     Mr Wong’s key contention was that because the Plaintiff’s claim against the 1st Defendant was founded on the _breach of trust_ , the Plaintiff could not be considered to have brought a claim for _damages_ under O 29 r 11 of the Rules of Court.
 As such, the Plaintiff’s reliance on _any_ sub-paragraph

-in that rule was “entirely misplaced” and “[did] not even take off”. [note: 11] Elaborating on this point, Mr Wong argued that there was a significant distinction between “equitable compensation” and common law “damages” – in particular, the latter is not available as a remedy for an equitable wrong (citing _Quality Assurance Management Asia Pte Ltd v Zhang Qing_ [2013] 3 SLR 631 (“ _Quality Assurance Management_ ”) at [32]).
+in that rule was “entirely misplaced” and “[did] not even take off”. [note: 11] Elaborating on this point, Mr Wong argued that there was a significant distinction between “equitable compensation” and common law “damages” – in particular, the latter is not available as a remedy for an equitable wrong (citing _Quality Assurance Management Asia Pte Ltd v Zhang Qing_ <span class="citation">[2013] 3 SLR 631</span> (“ _Quality Assurance Management_ ”) at [32]).
 This was a “distinction with a difference” and one “of substance”, rather than mere semantics, given that it reflected the different starting points of common law and equity, and the very different purposes between the award of damages and equitable compensation (citing _Quality Assurance Management_ at [37]–[41]).

 25     Counsel for the Plaintiff, Mr Low Chai Chong (“Mr Low”), contended that O 29 rr 11 and 12 of